-The Aripuanã Mineral Reserves estimates are based on modifying factors from the Aripuanã Project and based on three main orebodies: Arex, Link and Ambrex and the two main types of mineralization in the deposit are stratabound and stringer.
-The main commodities produced are zinc, lead, copper, silver and gold.
+The Aripuanã Mineral Reserves estimated dated December 31, 2023 were reported using 2014 CIM Definition Standards and were the estimates are based on four main orebodies: Arex, Link, Ambrex and Babaçu and two main types of mineralization in the deposit are stratabound and stringer.
+The main commodities produced are zinc, copper, lead, silver and gold.
 The dilution that has been applied is related to the selected mining method.
-The two main mining methods used at Aripuanã are longitudinal longhole retreat ("bench stoping") and transverse longhole mining (vertical retreat mining, or "VRM") with primary and secondary stope extraction.
+The two main mining methods used at Aripuanã are longitudinal longhole retreat ("bench stoping") and transverse longhole mining (vertical retreat mining) or ("VRM") with primary and secondary stope extraction.
 Dilution is applied on a percentage basis, with no grade applied to the diluting material.
-The NSR cut-off value was determined using the mineral reserve metal prices, metal recoveries, transport, treatment, and refining costs, as well as mine operating cost.
 The NSR factors were determined using long term metal price forecasts, metallurgical recoveries, transport, treatment, and refining costs.
-A break-even NSR cut-off value is US\$48.11/t processed was estimated from forecasted operating costs and some incremental material between US\$38.05/t and US\$48.11/t was included.
+A break-even NSR cut-off value is US\$63.40/t processed was estimated from forecasted operating costs and some incremental material between US\$49.20/t and US\$63.40/t was included.
 A minimum mining width of 4.0 m was used.
 The long-term prices derived are in line with the consensus forecasts from banks and independent institutions.

-The Mineral Reserves are estimated using an average long term zinc price of US\$2,826.35/t (US\$1.28/lb), lead price of US\$2,043.95/t (US\$0.93/lb), copper price of US\$7,398.47/t (US\$3.36/lb), silver price of US\$19.93/oz and gold price of US\$1,474.88/oz.
+Mineral Reserves estimates are based on average long-term metal prices of: zinc: US\$2,799.04/t (US\$1.27/lb); copper: US\$7,669.61/t (US\$3.48/lb); lead: US\$2,000.29/t (US\$0.91/lb); silver: US\$21.17/oz; and gold: US\$1,630.93/oz.
 Metallurgical recoveries are accounted for in NSR calculations based on metallurgical testworks and are variable as a function of head grade and oretype.
-Recoveries at Life of Mine average head grade for stratabound material are 89.42% for Zn, 81.06% for Pb, 60.00% for Cu, 75.10% for Ag, and 67.8% for Au.
-Recoveries at the LOM average head grades for stringer material are 88.68% for Cu, 50.00% for Ag, and 63.00% for Au.
+Recoveries at Life of Mine average head grades for a Mix of 80% Stratabound and 20% Stringer material are 90.06% for Zn, 60.00% for Cu, 84.92% for Pb, 68.00% for Ag, and 67.80% for Au.
 The current LOM plan continues to 2036.

-As mentioned above, the Aripuana Project targets the mining of three elongate mineralized zones: Arex, Link, and Ambrex.
+As mentioned above, the Aripuanã mine targets the mining of three elongate mineralized zones: Arex, Link, and Ambrex.
 All the targets are separate VMS deposits with differing mineral compositions in stratabound and stringer forms and complex geometric shapes.
 The deposit geometry is amenable to a number of underground mechanized mining techniques including C&F and bulk stoping methods.
 A nominal production target of 6,300 tpd has been used as the basis for the mine production schedule.